dotjarvis/coding_challenges/README.md

-# coding_challenges
+This Repository is created for ideally posting coding challenges I solved from different sites.

-This Repository is created for ideally solving coding challenges from different sites like edabit.com This file in this Repo has
+This file in this Repo has
-  --> DATE  E.g SUNDAY, 27  NOV 2022
+    1. --> DATE  E.g SUNDAY, 27  NOV 2022
-  --> QUESTIONS (For that specific date)
+    2. --> QUESTIONS (For that specific date)
-  --> SOLUTIONS (To the questions)
+    3. --> SOLUTIONS (To the questions)

 How to use it
   1. Copy a specific QUESTION form the e.g QUESTION 1